vizucode/vizucode/README.md

 Greetings!
 I'm Hafiz Iqbal Sahrunizar, a passionate and dedicated software developer based in East Java, Indonesia.
 With a robust background in software engineering and a commitment to continuous learning, I have honed my skills in developing innovative and efficient software solutions.

 Currently self-employed, I take pride in my ability to tackle complex technical challenges and deliver high-quality results.
-My expertise spans across various programming languages and frameworks, allowing me to adapt and excel in diverse projects.
+My expertise spans across various programming languages and frameworks, allowing me to adapt and diverse projects.

 Driven by a love for technology and problem-solving, I am always on the lookout for new opportunities to collaborate and create impactful software that meets the needs of users and businesses alike.